 A: A competitive GPA is 3.3 or above.
-However, we have accepted students with GPA's from 2.5 to 4.0, and they are doing quite well.
+However, we have accepted students with a range of GPAs.
 So GPA is important but it is not the most important to us.
 We believe the OGR program will provide you with many tools that will help you as you prepare for a career in genomics and other sciences.

 Q: I will graduate in December of next year, do I qualify for Undergraduate Scholars?

 A: Yes.
 We accept seniors who will graduate in December of the year they would participate in the program.
 However, we do not accept May or August graduates for Undergraduate Scholars.
 These graduates are eligible for the Extensive Study program.

 Q: Does the OGR program accept Psychology or Behavioral Sciences majors?

 A: Persons with behavioral science majors can be accepted only if: 1) they demonstrate that they have taken courses in STEM and 2) express a desire to work in the biomedical research field.
 Both conditions must be met to qualify for this program.
 Most of the mentors for our program conduct research related to the biomedical sciences and while their work may include behavioral studies, most are not behavioral scientists.

 Q: My semester/quarter ends after Undergraduate Scholars begins, am I allowed to enter the program at a later start date if accepted?

 A: In some cases we have allowed students to begin after the start date, but no more than 3 or 4 days.

 For Extensive Study:

 Q: Who can serve as a letter of reference?